Early Diagnosis Gives Young Girl with Autism a Fresh Start

 Although Miley was only 3 years old, she rarely made eye contact.
 She sorted toys by color, carefully lining them up, and became upset if one was out of order.
 And although Miley communicated with words when she was younger, she had recently stopped speaking altogether.

 Ms. Bogle repeatedly expressed her concerns to Miley’s pediatrician, but was told that Miley was fine.

 After months of worry, Ms. Bogle decided to find a different pediatrician.
 She made an appointment with Marcus Baratian, MD, a pediatrician at University Hospitals Rainbow Babies & Children’s Healthy Kids Pediatrics in Streetsboro.

 The switch gave Miley a new start in life.

 “On my first visit with Dr. Baratian, he took time to really listen to my concerns.
-He carefully observed Miley at play and tried to communicate with her,” explains Heather.
+He carefully observed Miley at play and tried to communicate with her,” Ms. Bogle says.

 “At that first visit, he told me Miley had autism spectrum disorder.
 I didn’t know anything about the diagnosis, but was relieved that someone listened to me.”

 Dr. Baratian referred Miley to Max Wiznitzer, MD, a pediatric neurologist with University Hospitals Rainbow Babies & Children’s Hospital, for further evaluation and treatment.